 Practicing gratitude, especially when times are tough, is an essential component of clinical excellence.

-Boiling this down to a few points required not a small degree of reflection.
+I was recently asked to speak about what clinical excellence means to me.
+Boiling this down to a few points required a great deal of degree of reflection.
 We can all speak at length about the technical details—the whats, whens, and hows of meeting quality metric goals, avoiding excessive testing, partnering with patients, et cetera—but pinning down the emotional “whys” of practicing medicine is more difficult.

 As I waited for my turn to speak, several before me touched on the fact that feeling joy in one’s practice is essential to clinical excellence, but that burnout is common.
-A January 2018 article from Reuters notes that nearly two-thirds of physicians feel burned out, depressed, or both!
+A January 2018 article from Reuters notes that nearly two-thirds of physicians feel burned out, depressed, or both,

-The note that accompanied those flowers read,
+The note that accompanied those flowers read:

 “When I first came to see you, everything was gray.
 Thank you for helping me to see color again.”

-I had recently attended a mindfulness workshop that discussed gratitude as a tool for dealing with frustration, and had been trying to apply this to my practice.
-My patient’s note represented a turning point for me.
+I had recently attended a mindfulness workshop that discussed gratitude as a tool for dealing with frustration, and was trying to apply this to my practice.
+My patient’s note was a turning point for me.
 Not only was I grateful for the sentiment, but it also made me aware again of all the ways in which practicing medicine is a blessing.

-By focusing on the rewards of my job, my dissatisfaction decreases, and concern and compassion for my patients grows in the space where frustration used to live.
+By focusing on the rewards of my job, concern and compassion for my patients grows in the space where frustration used to live.
 This is not to say that I never get annoyed, or don’t wish the paperwork would Just.
 Go.
 Away.
 But I do feel more love for my life and for my patients.